sendwithus/competencies/competencies/big-data.md

 ## How do you prove it?

-- You know Big data's main characteristics; 6 Vs; what they are, what they mean, and how they are connected to each other.
+- You can identify Big Data's main characteristics - the 6 V's - including what they are, what they mean, and how they relate to each other.

-- You have experience in big data's main programming languages such as Python, R, and Java.
+- You have experience in at least one of big data's main programming languages; Python, R, and Java.

 - You are familiar with data warehousing technologies in big data, relational and non-relational database systems such as (but not limited to) MySQL, Oracle, DB2, and NoSQL, Hbase, HDFS, MongoDB, CouchDB, Cassandra, Teradata, etc.